European Space Agency: ESA in the 2010s

 In 2010, ESA added the Cupola observation module to ISS and European astronauts continued joining long-term missions to the station.
 The ATV cargo spacecraft continued resupplying ISS until its last flight in 2015.
 In 2012, ESA committed to providing the ATV-derived European Service Module for NASA's crewed lunar spacecraft Orion.

 In 2014, ESA's Rosetta probe arrived at its destinatination, the Jupiter-family comet 67P/Churyumov–Gerasimenko.
 It became the first spacecraft ever to orbit a comet and its lander Philae performed the first ever landing on a comet.
-In 2016, ESA launched its second Mars orbiter mission, the ExoMars Trace Gas Orbiter (TGO).
+In 2016, ESA launched its second Mars orbiter mission, the ExoMars Trace Gas Orbiter (TGO), as the first ExoMars mission within the newly established Terrae Novae programme.
 When the spacecraft arrived at Mars later the same year, it released the Schiaparelli lander, which failed on landing.
 TGO, however, entered the Martian orbit and after 11 months of aerobraking began its scientific observations, focused mostly on the atmosphere of Mars.
 In 2018, ESA and JAXA launched the joint mission BepiColombo, which is expected to arrive at Mercury in 2026.

-Notable astronomy missions launched in 2010s were the astrometry telescope Gaia, which produced the largest and most precise 3D catalogue of astronomical objects ever made, and the exoplanets-characterizing telescope CHEOPS.
+Notable astronomy missions launched in 2010s were the astrometry telescope Gaia, which produced the largest and most precise 3D catalogue of astronomical objects ever made, and the exoplanets-characterising telescope CHEOPS.
 ESA also launched LISA Pathfinder, a technology demonstrator for the future gravitational wave observatory LISA.
 In 2010, ESA launched the cryosphere-monitoring satellite CryoSat-2, a replacement for CryoSat-1 which had been destroyed in 2005 due to a failure of its Russian launch vehicle.
 Another major Earth observation satellite mission of the decade was the magnetic field-observing Swarm, launched in 2013.

 The 2010s saw the first launches of two major European satellite constellations, to which ESA contributed alongside other European institutions, the satellite navigation system Galileo and the Earth observation programme Copernicus with its Sentinel satellites.
 The first operational pair of Galileo satellites was launched in 2011.
-The radar satellite Sentinel-1A, first dedicated mission of the Copernicus programme, was launched in 2014, followed by the optical imaging satellite Sentinel-2A in 2015, the oceanography satellite Sentinel-3A in 2016, and the air pollution-monitoring Sentinel-5p in 2017.
+The radar satellite Sentinel-1A, first dedicated mission of the Copernicus Programme, was launched in 2014, followed by the optical imaging satellite Sentinel-2A in 2015, the oceanography satellite Sentinel-3A in 2016, and the air pollution-monitoring Sentinel-5p in 2017.

+The small-lift launch vehicle Vega, developed by the Italian company Avio, had its first flight in 2012 and then flew 22 times until 2024 when it was replaced by the more powerful Vega-C. In 2016, ESA started supporting the Spanish company PLD Space with FLPP funding for the development of their commercial reusable launch vehicle Miura 5.